Last year, COVID-19 saw a surge of migration to digital channels, permanently changing the way consumers engage with brands online.

 While social media is a critical aspect of omnichannel engagement as well, the differences are stark between the preferences of US and UK consumers.

-In general, consumers in the United Kingdom are much more positive about personalized ads and online shopping on social media than US consumers.
+In general, consumers in the United Kingdom are much more positive about personalised ads and online shopping on social media than US consumers.
 64% say they like or love it, compared to just 38% of US consumers.

 This trend is not lost on UK businesses as 34% of those surveyed in the UK currently offering social media have plans to personalise this year, compared to only 20% of those businesses in the United States.